webplatform/docs/guides/html_lists/index.md

+{{Flags}}
+{{Summary_Section|This article will give a clear understanding of the three different list types in HTML.
+Using the step-by-step example, you should have created all three and learned how to nest lists inside list items.}}
+{{Guide
-== Introduction ==
+|Content=== Introduction ==

 Lists are used to group related pieces of information together, so they are clearly associated with each other and easy to read.
 In modern web development lists are workhorse elements, frequently used for navigation as well as general content.

 Lists are good from a structural point of view as they help create a well-structured, more accessible, easy-to-maintain document.
-They are also useful for a purely practical reason — they give you extra elements to attach CSS styles to, for a whole variety of styling (we'll get on to CSS later in the course - check out the [[Styling lists and links]] first, and then visit the [Web Standards Curriculum] table of contents for the full list of CSS articles available.).
+They are also useful for a purely practical reason — they give you extra elements to attach CSS styles to, for a whole variety of styling (we'll get on to CSS later in the course.)

-In this part, we will cover the different list types available in HTML, when and how you should use them, with a couple of practical examples at the end.
+Once you know how to use HTML lists properly, you will probably discover that you use them all the time.
+There is a lot of content on the web that should have been placed into a list, but was just thrown into a generic element with some line break tags.
+It’s a lazy practice that causes far more problems than it solves — so don’t do it!
+You should always create semantically correct lists to help people read your websites.
+It is a better practice for everyone, not least yourself when you need to maintain your sites later on.

 == The three list types ==